fsckpt_info - return status information on a Storage Checkpoint

 All fields containing number of blocks are given as 1K blocks.

 CI_DELAYED Used in conjunction with CI_NODATA, the Storage Checkpoint is marked for delayed conversion to nodata.
+CI_INCONTEXT The Storage Checkpoint has an application in-context.
 CI_LARGEFILES The Storage Checkpoint supports files larger than 2 gigabytes in size.
 Applications must be largefiles enabled (compiled to handle 64-bit file offsets) to properly access this Storage Checkpoint.
 Applications which are not large file enabled cannot operate on a CI_LARGEFILES Storage Checkpoint.
 CI_MOUNTED The Storage Checkpoint is mounted.
 CI_NODATA The Storage Checkpoint contains no data.
-CI_NOMOUNT The Storage Checkpoint cannot be mounted.
+CI_NOMOUNT The Storage Checkpoint cannot be mounted and cannot allow processes to be in-context.
 CI_REMOVABLE The Storage Checkpoint was created with the CC_REMOVE flag.
 This means that this Storage Checkpoint could self-destruct on full file systems.
-CI_ROOT The Storage Checkpoint is the root fileset.

 The ckptindex field is meaningful only when used on the primary file system image.
 A call with a value other than zero on a Storage Checkpoint name results in a error.
 When used on the primary image, this field is used to obtain status information on Storage Checkpoints by their creation time with a value of one representing the newest Storage Checkpoint, a value of two the second newest Storage Checkpoint and so forth.
 If the index value passed to this call is larger than the number of Storage Checkpoints, then an ENOENT error is returned.
 The ckptindex argument can be used to list all Storage Checkpoints in the file system.